Discover Natural Pest Control for Gardens Using Predators

 Any or all of these are commendable reasons for starting a vegetable patch and to consider spraying insecticide on your precious crop, which you have spent so much time on, just seems wrong.

 Restoring a balance using natural predators is much better than reaching for the bug spray.
-For many of us, we feel the need to grow things as winter falls away and spring begins.
+For many of us, we have an innate need to grow things as winter falls away and spring begins.
 In our eagerness to get outside and till the soil, we forget that we need to work with nature and not against it.
 Take a step back and see how 'unnatural ' you have made your area.
 Let's assume Mother Nature knows what she is doing and it's only humans who have caused her system to fail.
 If your garden isn't natural you are leaving yourself wide open to an array of potential problems including insect infestation.

 Best Birds for Pest Control